 Sixth graders learn about the world and ancient civilizations and their impact on western culture.
 Their studies include Egypt, India, China, Early Americas, Greece, Rome, and African Empires and incorporate geography, citizenship/government, history, economics, and cultures.
 Seventh graders study the Middle Ages and Renaissance, the Reformation and Age of Discovery, Exploration and Colonization, Enlightenment and Revolutions, Imperialism and Colonial Empires, World Wars, the Cold War Era, and the Modern Era.
 Eighth graders study American history from exploration and colonization to the present, with a focus on South Carolina’s role in the US.

 7th grade-A History of the World, McGraw Hill

 8th grade-A History of the United States, McGraw Hill

 Sixth grade students study astronomy, water and climate, environmental science, and earth science using the Inspire Science, Earth and Space, McGraw Hill Education, textbook.
-Seventh grade students study life science focusing on cells, genetics and heredity, plants and animals, the human body, and health.
+Seventh grade students study life science, focusing on cells, genetics and heredity, plants and animals, the human body, and health.
 The textbook used is Life Science published by Holt Science & Technology.
-Eight grade students study physical sciences focusing on chemistry and physics.
+Eighth grade students study physical sciences, focusing on chemistry and physics.
 The textbook used is Physical Science published by Holt Science Spectrum.
 All middle school students participate in regular labs and develop skills in utilizing science equipment safely, conducting labs, writing lab reports, and working in pairs or teams to investigate science.